 If your dog has a low fibre diet, there are some claims that dogs may seek out grass to fulfil their need for more although again, one of the most recent studies conducted on dog grass-eating habits seems to suggest this is unlikely.

 There are also theories that they may seek out grass if they are suffering from some sort of parasite like intestinal worms.

 Chimpanzees in the wild have been studied eating more foliage as it makes the bowel move more regularly and this can help flush any parasites out of the body more effectively.
 In a recent study, more young dogs were observed eating grass.
 One hypothesis is because they are less able to fend off parasites this may be why they have this urge.

 Of course, these are all only hypothesis.
 There is no hard evidence to back this up.

-Often people think that a dog is eating grass because they have an upset tummy and they think that eating grass will make them vomit and give them some relief.
-Despite this being quoted as the most common reason a dog may eat grass, there are no studies that support this as being the most likely reason.
+Could dogs eat grass because they have an upset stomach?
+Often people think that a dog is eating grass because they have an upset stomach and they think that eating grass will make them vomit and give them some relief from the upset stomach.
+Despite dogs eating grass and vomiting is being quoted as the most common reason a dog may eat grass, there are no studies that support inducing vomiting as being the most likely reason.

 It is more likely that they are eating grass for another reason and because they have eaten so much of it this has resulted in them vomiting.
-Grass can be sharp and scratchy, so even a small amount can sometimes be enough to make a dog sick.
+Grass can be sharp and scratchy, so even a small amount can sometimes be enough to make a dog sick and have an upset stomach.
 It is more likely a reflex rather than the desired action.
 So basically this may mean they are being sick because they ate the grass rather than eating the grass to make themselves sick!

 Some dogs will be sick more easily as a result of the grass eating.
 There are lots of dogs though that can eat copious amounts of grass and never experience any vomiting.